andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/1 Control Flow.md

 14
 ```

-> [!todo]- not exam relevant
-> This is good to know, but not directly exam relevant.

-In many languages, there is some kind of `goto` statement.
+In many low level languages, there is some kind of `goto` statement.
 This allows you to jump to a specific line or block of code and continue the normal execution from there.
 However, this is not possible in Python and is nowadays usually thought of as a bad coding style.
 You can do basically everything with other Control Flow methods than a `goto`.
 Still, it is good to know the general idea, since a few languages heavily use it.
 You can even think of, or sometimes see an implementation where, `goto` and `conditional goto` are the only Control Flow, or at least the building blocks for all others.

 # Subroutines
 A subroutine is a reusable block of code that performs a specific task.
 The most common type of subroutine is a function.
 When a function is called, the program jumps to the definition of the function, executes the code inside, and then returns the position where it was called.
 Additionally, you can give values to a function using arguments and receive values using return.